 Janet started her relationship with Lehrman Community Day School as a parent who eventually became PTA President.
 She has worked for Lehrman since 1993 and is now Chief Operating Officer.
 Born and raised in Massachusetts, Janet earned a degree in Hotel Restaurant Management from Endicott College.
 She managed, owned and operated restaurants in Massachusetts before moving to Miami in 1981.
 Janet and husband Michael have two children, Jennifer and Jonathan, both graduates of Lehrman.
-The third generation, granddaughter Logan, is following in their footsteps and is now a student at Lehrman as well.
+The third generation, granddaughter Logan, followed in their footsteps and is also a Lehrman alum.
 Janet loves being a grandmother, traveling, cruising and visiting with her family, but two other notable claims to fame are that her ice sculpture was selected for her college graduation awards dinner and she had a cameo appearance in the 1998 film “There’s Something About Mary.”

 After six years in the Lehrman Early Childhood classroom, Erica was promoted to the Director’s office in 2010.
 An inveterate story-teller, Erica loves to pop into classes to read, or tell stories from memory.
 As a teacher, she loved to do science experiments, especially helping kids grow in terms of their sensory development.
 Erica came to Lehrman from Sinai Jacobson Academy’s early childhood program.
 Erica was born and raised in Miami.
 She received her undergraduate degree in journalism and her master’s in occupational therapy.
 Erica and husband Ari are excited that their sons, Spencer and Andy, are part of the ranks of Lehrman students.

 Ayala came to Lehrman in 2008 to teach Hebrew and head the department; she now serves as Director of Hebrew and Jewish Studies.
-Ayala earned her BA in biology from Bar Ilan University and taught high school biology.
-When husband Shlomo was transferred to Venezuela, Ayala became Principal of Jewish Studies in the day school.
-Tel Aviv University certified Ayala to train Hebrew and Chumash teachers and she worked with teachers across Latin America.
+Ayala earned her BA in biology from Bar-Ilan University and taught high school biology.
+When husband Shlomo was transferred to Venezuela, Ayala became Principal of Jewish Studies in the day school there.
+Tel Aviv University certified Ayala to train Hebrew and Chumash, after which she worked with teachers across Latin America.

 After coming to Miami, Ayala served as Hebrew Academy’s Head of Hebrew language and a mentor in the NETA program.
 She also prepared groups of girls for a collective Bat-Mitzvah, organized by WIZO.

-Ayala and Shlomo have four children, and six grandchildren, two of whom are Lehrman students.
+Ayala and Shlomo have four children and six grandchildren, three of whom are Lehrman students.
 In her free time, Ayala likes to read, sing and listen to music.
 In her past, Ayala performed as a singer and organized choirs in Israel and Venezuela.

 Vanessa Shamosh is a native of Mexico who has lived in South Florida with her family since 2003.
-Vanessa comes to Lehrman with over fifteen years of experience in not-for-profit Jewish organizations.
+Vanessa came to Lehrman with over fifteen years of experience in not-for-profit Jewish organizations.

-With a background in Political Science, she is a dynamic individual who has held a variety of administrative and leadership roles in our community, including programming, communications and admissions.
+With a background in Political Science, she is a dynamic individual who has held a variety of administrative and leadership roles in our community, including programming, communications, and admissions.
 For Vanessa, Jewish Day School is the place where her personal and professional Jewish journeys intersect.
-She is passionate about Jewish education and strongly believes in the impact that Jewish day school has in students.
+She is passionate about Jewish education and strongly believes in the impact that Jewish day school has on students.

-On her free time, Vanessa enjoys running, spinning, scuba diving, reading and going on nature adventures with her family.
+In her free time, Vanessa enjoys running, spinning, scuba diving, reading, and going on nature adventures with her family.